brindosch/hyperion-remote/docs/DEV.md

  - Start development: [Development](##Development)

 ### Windows
-On Windows we use also NVM to install a local node/npm version in home directory and simple version switching
+On Windows we use also NVM to install a local node/npm version in home directory
  - Install [NVM Windows](https://github.com/coreybutler/nvm-windows)
  - open cmd and type `nvm list available`.
 Remember version string of latest LTS version
  - install node with: `nvm install 12.16.1` while writing this it was 12.16.1